KonstantinData/A2A-research-workflow/README.md

 2. Normalize each trigger with its creator e‑mail and source.
 3. Run duplicate checks in HubSpot.
 4. Execute research agents and classify results.
-5. Consolidate data and generate PDF/CSV outputs.
+5. Consolidate data, translate findings to U.S. Business English, and generate PDF/CSV outputs.
 6. Optionally enrich HubSpot with core fields and attach the PDF.

 ## Example Run